MushroomRL/mushroom-rl/docs/source/mushroom_rl.environments.rst

 Environments
 ============

-In mushroom_rl we distinguish between two different types of environment classes:

-- proper environments
-- generators

-While environments directly implement the ``Environment`` interface, generators are a set of methods used to generate finite markov chains that represent a specific environment  e.g., grid worlds.
+All environments implement the ``Environment`` interface.
+Some of them, e.g. grid worlds, are finite Markov Decision
+Processes: they extend the ``FiniteMDP`` class, exposing the transition probability matrix, the reward matrix and the initial state distribution, so that they can also be solved with the dynamic programming solvers.

 Environments